tleman/usd-116-data/README.md

 # Run

 This tool was tested on a handful of pdf files from the USD 116 website.
-Users should double check the grand totals.
+When running on new pdf files, users should double check the grand totals for each budget column.

 ```
 python parse_budget_pdf.py --pdf "pdf/FY23-Tentative-Budget-Expenditures.pdf" --n_columns 5